 The sampling strategy for surveys is presented in Table 3.1.
 Representatives of all PASs were interviewed.
-In these interviews, both community level information was obtained, and land users (formal and informal) were identified.
+During these interviews, community level information was also obtained, and land users (both formal and informal) were identified.
 Users of all affected lands are identified and recorded in Appendix A1 - Asset Inventory and Census document.